JuliaLang/www.julialang.org/manual/constructors/index.md

 Some features of parametric constructor definitions at work here deserve comment.
 First, inner constructor declarations always define methods of `Point{T}` rather than methods of the general `Point` constructor function.
 Since `Point` is not a concrete type, it makes no sense for it to even have inner constructor methods at all.
-Thus, the inner method declaration `Point(x,y) = new(x,y)` provides an inner constructor method for each value of `T`.
+Thus, the inner method declaration `Point(x::T, y::T) = new(x,y)` provides an inner constructor method for each value of `T`.
-It is, accordingly, this method declaration that makes the constructor calls with explicit type parameters, like `Point{Float64}(1,2)` and `Point{Int64}(1,2)`, work.
+It is thus this method declaration that defines the behavior of constructor calls with explicit type parameters like `Point{Int64}(1,2)` and `Point{Float64}(1.0,2.0)`.
-The outer constructor declaration defines a method for the general `Point` constructor, and only applies to pairs of values of the same real type.
+The outer constructor declaration, on the other hand, defines a method for the general `Point` constructor which only applies to pairs of values of the same real type.
-This declaration makes constructor calls like `Point(1,2)` and `Point(1.0,2.5)`, without explicit type parameters, work.
+This declaration makes constructor calls without explicit type parameters, like `Point(1,2)` and `Point(1.0,2.5)`, work.
 Since the method declaration restricts the arguments to being of the same type, calls like `Point(1,2.5)`, with arguments of different types, result in "no method" errors.

-Suppose we wanted to make the constructor call `Point(1,2.5)` work.
+Suppose we wanted to make the constructor call `Point(1,2.5)` work by "promoting" the integer value `1` to the floating-point value `1.0`.
 The simplest way to achieve this is to define the following additional outer constructor method:

-    Point(x::Int64, y::Float64) = Point{Float64}(x,y)
+    Point(x::Int64, y::Float64) = Point(convert(Float64,x),y)

-This method definition calls the explicit type constructor for `Point{Float64}`, thereby giving the `Float64` type precedence over `Int64`: both `x` and `y` will be converted to `Float64`.
+This method uses the `convert` function to explicitly convert `x` to `Float64` and then delegates construction to the general constructor for the case where both arguments are `Float64`.
-With this method definition the previous "no method" error now creates a point:
+With this method definition what was previously a "no method" error now successfully creates a point of type `Point{Float64}`:

     julia> Point(1,2.5)
     Point(1.0,2.5)